tiannastephens/PACAPP/README.md

 # PlanAheadCalendar (PAC) APP
-### An 18-week web application project in ASP.ET MVC Core web application
+### An 18-week web application project in ASP.ET MVC Core for MSSA

 ---